cloudmesh/cloudmesh-nist/docs/nistvol8.md

 type, which is also provided as demonstrated in the object below.
 The variable value format is defined as string to allow maximal probability.

-  []{#_Toc497917202 .anchor}Object 4.7: Variables

 ```
 {
     'var': {
         'name': 'name of the variable',
         'value': 'the value of the variable as string',
         'type': 'the datatype of the variable such as int, str, float, \...'
     }
 }
 ```

+Object 4.7: Variables

 ### Default